lgedeon/term-meta/README.md

 * Add notes on creating taxonomy before registering meta.
 Specifically, on using cpt ui vs taxonomy ui.
 * Decide whether to use TDS_source query arg.
 * Add function to get term object using new term key.
 Maybe filter get term functions.

+Observations:
+* We can't promise a unique term id yet, so our API needs to expect and return a taxonomy and term pair like the rest of WP.
+Even if we allow storage of an ID we need to verify the taxonomy and term.